pingcap/docs/tidb-cloud/size-your-cluster.md

 You can calculate a recommended number of TiKV nodes according to your data volume as follows:

-`node num = ceil(size of your data * compression ratio * the number of replicas ÷ TiKV storage usage ratio ÷ one TiKV capacity ÷ 3) * 3`
+`node num = ceil(size of your data * TiKV compression ratio * the number of replicas ÷ TiKV storage usage ratio ÷ one TiKV capacity ÷ 3) * 3`

 Generally, the usage ratio of TiKV storage is not recommended to exceed 80%, the number of replicas in TiDB Cloud is 3 by default, and the maximum storage capacity of an 8 vCPU, 64 GiB TiKV node is 4096 GiB.

+Based on historical data, the average TiKV compression ratio is around 40%.

-Suppose that the size of your MySQL dump files is 20 TB and the TiDB compression ratio is 40%.
+Suppose that the size of your MySQL dump files is 20 TB and the TiKV compression ratio is 40%.
 Then, you can calculate a recommended number of TiKV nodes by data volume as follows:

  `node num = ceil(20 TB * 40% * 3 ÷ 0.8 ÷ 4096 GiB ÷ 3) * 3 = 9`